-Installing C187 Dash Manager Software
+Installing Dash Manager Software

-- Go to the MoTeC website at www.motec.com and navigate to software/latestreleases/C187 Dash Manager software OR Locate C187 Dash Manager software on the MoTeC Resource Disc - Save the selected file in your preferred location (for example desktop) - When downloading is finished, double click on the file and select run - Follow the instructions on the InstallShield Wizard - To start the program after installation, click the C187 Manager icon on the desktop or click Start > All Programs > MoTeC > C187 > C187 Dash Manager i2 Data Analysis Software i2 data analysis software is used to analyse the logged data that has been recorded by the C187.
-Any number and combination of graphs, gauges and reports can be analysed simultaneously.
-The i2 environment can be customised to specific user requirements.
+- Go to the MoTeC website at www.motec.com and navigate to software/latestreleases/C127 Dash Manager software OR - Locate the Dash Manager software on the MoTeC Resource Disc - 2.
+Save the selected file in your preferred location (for example desktop) - 3.
+When downloading is finished, double click on the file and select run - 4.
+Follow the instructions on the InstallShield Wizard - To start the program after installation, click the C127 Dash Manager icon on the desktop or click Start > All Programs > MoTeC > C127 > C127 Dash Manager

-Updating C187 Dash Manager Software
+Updating C127 Dash Manager Software

-- Software updates are available to give access to the latest features.
-Download the latest software version from the website and follow the software installation instructions to update to the new version. - To update the associated firmware in the device select Upgrade Dash Version from the Online menu.
+Software updates are available free of charge, giving access to the latest features.
+Download the latest software version from the website and follow the software installation instructions to update to the new version.

+To update the associated firmware in the device, select Upgrade Dash Version from the Online menu.
 See Configuration Versions and Updating.